saztronaut/pace_phri/README.md

   * *validateCopy* - password must be 8 digits long (at least) and contain at least one letter and at least one number.
 Copy must match original
   * *giveFeedback* - if any of the validations fail, this function is used to inform the user
   * *getConsent* - if passes all validation - check registration, extract consent information and show consent modal.
 If the individual has sent back their postal consent, we only need to have consent for privacy and cookies.
 I have added in "I consent to take part in the study" as well.
 We do really want the postal consent forms, but in the interim we will get digital consent and then chase them.
   * *continueConsent* - activated by a button in *getConsent*.
 This checks that the necessary consent has been given and then uses *makeRequest* to send the data to **register.php** which should create a new user.
+New users are then sent to "intro.php".

   * Username and email checked for uniqueness, non unique usernames are reported as errors on form
   * Non matching passwords error on form